shizhMSFT/notaryproject/specs/plugin-extensibility.md

 3. Append any user provided metadata and Notary metadata as descriptor annotations.
 4. Determine if the registered key uses a plugin
 5. Execute the plugin with `get-plugin-metadata` command
-    1. If plugin supports capability `SIGNATURE_GENERATOR`
-        1. Execute the plugin with `describe-key` command, set `request.keyId` and the optional `request.pluginConfig` to corresponding values associated with signing key `keyName` in `config.json`.
-        2. Generate the payload to be signed for [JWS](https://github.com/notaryproject/notaryproject/blob/main/signature-specification.md#supported-signature-envelopes) envelope format.
-           1. Create the JWS protected headers collection and set `alg` to value corresponding to `describe-key.response.keySpec` as per [signature algorithm selection](https://github.com/notaryproject/notaryproject/blob/main/signature-specification.md#algorithm-selection).
-           2. Create the `JWSPayload` with appropriate private (`subject`) and public (`iat,exp`) claims.
     1. If plugin supports capability `SIGNATURE_GENERATOR.RAW`
         1. Execute the plugin with `describe-key` command, set `request.keyId` and the optional `request.pluginConfig` to corresponding values associated with signing key `keyName` in `config.json`.
         2. Generate the payload to be signed for [JWS](../signature-specification.md#supported-signature-envelopes) envelope format.